 Additional Information Required if a Business Continues Operating.

-If the chapter 11 debtor is continuing to operate a business, the affidavit required under paragraph (h) above must also set forth:
+If the chapter 11 debtor is continuing to operate a business, the affidavit required under paragraph (h) above must also include:

-the projected amount of weekly, bi-weekly, or monthly payroll and reimbursed expenses to employees, officers, partners, or other related individuals for the 30-day period following the filing of the chapter 11 petition,
+the projected amount of weekly, bi-weekly, or monthly payroll and reimbursed expenses to employees, officers, partners, or other related individuals for the 30-day period following the filing of the chapter 11 petition;

-an estimated schedule of cash receipts and disbursements, in 30-day increments, covering the debtor’s business operations for 90 days following the chapter 11 filing, and
+an estimated schedule of cash receipts and disbursements, in 30-day increments, covering the debtor’s business operations for 90 days following the chapter 11 filing; and

 proof of all insurance.